cc-hpc-itwm/tarantella/docs/source/quick_start.rst

    TNT_TENSORBOARD_ON_ALL_DEVICES=true tarantella -- model.py

+The ``TerminateOnNaN`` callback can be used to terminate training when a NaN loss is encountered.
+When loss on one or more devices returns NaN value, then average value is also NaN and thus, training is terminated.

 .. note::

-   At the moment, all of the other Keras callbacks will be executed on all devices with local information only.
+   At the moment, custom Keras callbacks (Callback, CallbackList, LambdaCallback) will be executed on all devices with local information only.

-For instance, the ``BaseLogger`` callback will be executed on each and every rank, and will log the acculumated metric averages for the local (micro-batch) information.

 Important points
 ^^^^^^^^^^^^^^^^